cosmos/mainnet/GENESIS.md

 their transferability "vests" over time.
 AiBs ATOMs are split into two sets, each subject to a different form of vesting.

-The first set consists of 1,777,707 ATOMs allocated to 44 addresses owned by AiB founders, contractors, and employees.
+The first set consists of 1,777,707 ATOMs allocated to 44 addresses owned by AiB founders, contractors, and employees, current and past.
 These atoms are non-transferable for 12 months, but can be used for staking and governance.
 After 12 months, if the transferability of the ATOM is activated, they become fully transferable.
 See [JSON](accounts/aib/employees.json).